 Security and performance

-Haynes Group use a third party service, Aptus, to help maintain the security and performance of the Haynes Group website.
+Haynes Group use a third party service, Aptus based in the United States, to help maintain the security and performance of the Haynes Group website.
 To deliver this service it processes the IP addresses of visitors to the Haynes website.

-Haynes Group conducts annual Penetration Testing to its own IP addresses Typically, penetration tests are used to identify the level of technical risk emanating from software and hardware vulnerabilities.
+Haynes Group conducts 3-monthly Penetration Testing to its own IP addresses.
+Typically, penetration tests are used to identify the level of technical risk emanating from software and hardware vulnerabilities.
 Penetration Testing is an appropriate method for identifying the risks present on a specific, operational system consisting of products and services from multiple vendors.
 It is also applied to systems and applications developed 'in-house'.

 Links to other websites